nikhilsath/crossbook/README.md

   * `config_admin.js` processes layout defaults forms
   * `undo_edit.js` allows reverting edits via AJAX

 * **Static Assets & Styling:** Tailwind is loaded via CDN in `templates/base.html`.
 Global rules live in `static/css/styles.css`, while `static/css/overrides.css` contains Tailwind tweaks used by the layout editors.
 Update these files to change colors, spacing or other visual details.
+Any custom IDs or extra class names used in the templates are defined in these stylesheets so all styling remains centralized.

 * **Templating & Macros:** Jinja2 templates in `templates/` include the core pages (`base.html`, `index.html`, `list_view.html`, `detail_view.html`, `new_record.html`, `dashboard.html`) plus admin and import views.
 Partial templates like `modals/edit_fields_modal.html` and `modals/bulk_edit_modal.html` are used for modals.
 Reusable macros live in `templates/macros/fields.html` and `filter_controls.html`.